sachinkr91/api-rest-meetings/libs/javascript/docs/ApplicationApi.md

 var apiInstance = new BlueJeansOnVideoRestApi.ApplicationApi();

-var userId = 56; // Number | The ID of the user of interest.
+var userId = 56; // Integer | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 var application = new BlueJeansOnVideoRestApi.Application(); // Application | The information about the new client application.